-Hills' own transport is used to carry redundant residue, consisting largely of fines and heavies from Northacre RRC to Lower Compton landfill.
-All other transport of RDF and recyclable materials is made by other waste carriers.
-During contract year 9 there were 1,722 vehicle movements resulting in 33,062.4 miles traveled.
-This consumes 33062.4 litres of diesel generating 87.2 tonnes of CO2 assuming 1 litre of diesel generates 2.6391 kgs of CO2.
+Hills' own transport is used to carry redundant residue, consisting of fines and heavies from Northacre RRC to Lower Compton landfill.
+All other transport of RDF and recyclable materials is made by other contracted waste carriers.

+During contract year 10 there were 1,952 vehicle movements resulting in 798,855 kilometers traveled.
+Assuming 1 litre of diesel produces 2.4Kg CO2, the total CO2 produced from transport was 596.12 tonnes.

-4.2.8 The volume of waste produced by the Contractor
+4.2.8 The volume of waste produced by the contractor